Nicholas Snethen: Early years

-Sneathen was born to Barak Snethen and Ann Weeks on November 15, 1769 in Fresh Pond, a settlement near present day Glen Cove, New York.
+Snethen was born to Barak Snethen and Ann Weeks on November 15, 1769 in Fresh Pond, a settlement near present day Glen Cove, in the British Province of New York.
 Barak Snethen was an officer in the American militia during the French and Indian War and participated in the Montreal Campaign.

-Nicholas Sneathen helped his father and grandfather in various family businesses during his youth.
+Nicholas Snethen helped his father and grandfather in various family businesses during his youth.
 At various times, his family operated a schooner, ferrying people and goods around New York harbor, farming operations on both Long Island and Staten Island, and milling services in New Jersey.
-Sneathen attended a country school and was instructed in religious matters by his mother, who came from a Quaker family, and his father, whose family belonged to the Dutch Reformed Church.
-Sneathen first professed religion to a Bishop in the Episcopal Church at age 18, but he soon converted to Methodism.
+Snethen attended a country school and was instructed in religious matters by his mother, who came from a Quaker family, and his father, whose family belonged to the Dutch Reformed Church.
+Snethen first professed religion to a Bishop in the Episcopal Church at age 18, but he soon converted to Methodism.